ibm-wm-transition/webmethods.io-OpenPGP-Connector/README.md

 # webmethods.io-OpenPGP-Connector
 This is a Webmethods.io community connector that uses the [OpenPGP](https://www.openpgp.org/) protocol to perform encryption and decryption of string data.
-The connector was built using [openpgp.js](https://www.npmjs.com/package/openpgp) npm package.
+Two actions are supported - encrypt and decrypt.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.